Frequently Asked Questions

 Do PREP students live in dorms?

 - PREP@UCD scholars will live in the community, i.e., they need to find a rental.
-The bad news is Davis has an extremely low vacancy rate for apartments.
+The bad news is Davis has a low vacancy rate for apartments.
 The good news is that everyone always seems to find a place.
-The other good news is that many graduate students, postdocs, and young working professionals go in together to rent a house.
+The other good news is that many graduate students, postdocs, and young working professionals go in together on rentals.
 You’ll get suggestions about finding housing if admitted to the program.

 What are the health benefits?

 - PREP@UCD scholars are university employees and get the same benefits as any other employee who works more than 50%.
-That means medical, dental, and vision, plus other optional benefits.
+That means medical, dental, and vision care, plus other optional benefits.
+An employee-focused mental health program staffed by licensed clinicians also provides support for short-term needs and referrals to external providers as appropriate.

 What am I responsible for paying for?